geg-tech/engipad/README.md

 * Custom case and keycaps modeled after the Engineer's Construction PDA
 * An alternate CAD file to fit a metal toggle switch I have on hand
 * QMK firmware
+* TF2 inspired silkscreen on the front and Highway silkscreen on the back

 ## CAD
 <img width="335" alt="render" src="https://github.com/user-attachments/assets/86567846-fd52-406e-85c0-6c4cc1d81d97" />